-Creating Family Holiday Traditions
+Creating Family Holiday Traditions in 2020

+I personally have felt this in my own life.
+My family celebrates a wedding anniversary, two birthdays, plus Thanksgiving, Christmas and New Years crammed into a 4 week period.
+Is it lack of creativity (or sheer exhaustion) that I just don’t have it in me to to celebrate as deeply as I want to?
 Perhaps it’s lack of budget that with so many big events squished into a month, there’s no way we can do something grand for each special day?

 Why Have Family Holiday Traditions?

 Why bother with traditions at all?
 Is it just a guilt thing, thinking my kids are missing out?
 Not at all.
 I know that participating in traditions is very important towards creating family bonds and childhood memories.
 Traditions create an identity and reinforce your family values.
 Having a tradition also means that people know what to expect.
 Expectation isn’t a bad thing.
 It’s something to look forward to, something to get excited about.
-Traditions are also special because it gives people something to teach, to pass down to others.
+Traditions are also special because it gives people something to teach and to pass down to others.

 Curating Family Traditions

 So, how can you got about creating holiday family traditions?
 Several years ago I set out to be more committed to coming up with memory-worthy family traditions that will bring my family and I closer.
 Creating and cultivating traditions doesn’t have to cost anything or be overly extravagant.
 As I created this list, I realized that my family already had more traditions than I knew!
 I’m sharing some thoughtful tradition ideas for fall, Thanksgiving, winter, Christmas, and New Years.

 Creating Family Fall Traditions